MileHacker Logo

 Cultural Festivals and Events

-• Chongqing International Hot Pot Culture Festival: Usually held in autumn (Sep/Oct), a major event with numerous vendors and activities.
+• Chongqing International Hot Pot Culture Festival: Usually held in autumn (Sep/Oct), a major event having a lot of vendors and activities.

 • Lunar New Year (Spring Festival): Traditional decorations, temple fairs, and family gatherings (late Jan/Feb).
 Offers an unique cultural immersion.